 Now, if you’ll excuse me, I have to go apologize to my cast-iron pan for neglecting it for all of these years.
 We have so much to catch up on!

-As I mentioned above, these are going to need a little more oomph than the original recipe entails.
-I’d vote for some orange or lemon zest, perhaps some cinnamon or vanilla extract or … well, what do you think?
+As I mentioned above, these are mildly flavored as written and benefit from an extra oomph from spice — cinnamon, a little cardamom, ginger, or a mix of pie spices — and lemon or orange zest… well, what do you think?
 I am eager to see what you all do to step it up a bit.

 2 cups all-purpose flour